-B. "Cyberbullying" means bullying using technology or other electronic communication, including, but not limited to, a transfer of a sign, signal, writing, image, sound, or data, including a post on a social network Internet website or forum, transmitted through a computer, cell phone, or other electronic device.
-The term applies to prohibited conduct which occurs on school premises, on school district property, at school functions or activities, on school transportation, or on school computers, networks, forums, and mailing lists, or off school premises to the extent that it substantially and materially disrupts student learning or the school environment.
+B. "Cyberbullying" means bullying using technology or other electronic communication, including, but not limited to, a transfer of a sign, signal, writing, image, sound, or data, including a post on a social network Internet website, or forum, transmitted through a computer, cell phone, or other electronic devices.
+The term applies to prohibited conduct that occurs on school premises, on school district property, at school functions or activities, on school transportation, on school computers, networks, forums, and mailing lists, or off school premises to the extent that it substantially and materially disrupts student learning or the school environment.

 C. "Immediately" means as soon as possible but in no event longer than 24 hours.

 D. "Intimidating, threatening, abusive, or harming conduct" means, but is not limited to, conduct that does the following:

 1. Causes physical harm to a student or a student's property or causes a student to be in reasonable fear of harm to person or property;